Chkalovske settlement hromada: Culture

+Infrastructure and economy

+Two highways pass through Chkalovske hromada, Chuhuiv-Milove and Kyiv-Kharkiv-Dovzhanskyi.
+Most of the roads in the hromada are surfaced.
+A branch line of Ukraine's railway system passes within the area.

+Agriculture is an important part of the economy of the Chkalovske hromada.
+Slobozhanskyi is the largest producer of pork in the Kharkiv region.

+Farming and food processing are also important.

+Observatory

+Kharkiv National University's Chuhuiv Observational Station was founded in 1960 by Mykola Pavlovych Barabashov.
+Its main work concerns the photometric and spectropolarimetric observations of asteroids.

+Mykhailivka Nature Reserve

 Entomological reserve of the local value is "Mykhailivskyi".
 The area is 5,6 hectares.
 The area is on the South-Western steppe area near the village of Mykhailivka.
 There grows vegetation of steppe type.
 There live about 40 types of insects, among which there is the main fertilizer of alfalfa.

 Entomological reserve of the local value is "Studentok" The area is 4,9 hectares.
 The land is on the steppe slopes of the beam near the village of Studenok.
 The area is 4,9 hectares.
 There grows steppe vegetation.
 There live about 50 types and groups of beneficial insects, including pollinators of alfalfa.